Portraits of Wild Africa

 Unlike the vast majority of Botswana, the sandy Savuti area is dotted with small rocky outcroppings of volcanic rock amidst the Kalahari sands that provide habitat for a completely different array of small wildlife and plants.
 The Savuti Marsh has been the stage for many dramatic wildlife documentaries in Africa because of the wide-open country, healthy ungulate populations, and particularly strong lion prides and spotted hyena clans.

 Experience the might and beauty of Victoria Falls, one of the Seven Natural Wonders of the World, located on the wide and powerful Zambezi River.
 The spectacular falls are the widest curtain of water in the world and plunges 330ft!
 Several species of birds, including trumpeter hornbills, do well in the moister forests bordering the falls.
-This morning, you’ll cross the Zimbabwe border, travel along the Zambezi River, and take a guided tour of Victoria Falls.
+This morning, you’ll travel along the Zambezi River, and take a guided tour of Victoria Falls.
 The Zimbabwean side of the falls is known for having the best views.
-Enjoy lunch at a café along the edge of the Zambezi River before crossing over into Livingstone, Zambia for free afternoon and overnight.
+Enjoy lunch at a café along the edge of the Zambezi River before enjoying another free afternoon.

-Explore Victoria Falls and fly to Mfuwe in Zambia
+Explore Victoria Falls and fly to Mfuwe, Zambia

-Soak up the breathtaking scenery at Victoria Falls this morning then transfer to the nearby Livingstone Airport for your flight to Mfuwe via Lusaka.
-You’ll arrive late in the afternoon to meet your Flatdogs Camp guide at the airport and drive to Flatdogs (meaning “Crocodiles”) Camp.
+If time allows, soak up the breathtaking scenery at Victoria Falls this morning before transferring to the Livingstone Airport for your flight to Mfuwe via Lusaka.
+You’ll arrive late in the afternoon to meet your guide at the airport and drive to Flatdogs (meaning “Crocodiles”) Camp.
 Enjoy a leisurely afternoon on the grounds with a view of the Luangwa River.

 South Luangwa National Park in the Mfuwe Sector